ches-001/metatune/readme.md

 MetaTune(task="classification", custom_tuners=[CustomGPCTuner()], custom_only=True)
 ```

-You can decide add it to the already existing search space as a new tuner like so:
+You can also decide to add it to the already existing search space as a new tuner like so:

 ```python
 MetaTune(task="classification", custom_tuners=[CustomGPCTuner()], custom_only=False)